 We submitted the article to eight national media outlets, including the Washington Post and Wall Street Journal, as well as regional publications in Huntington, WV; Ironton, OH; and Ashland, KY.
 Our effort to garner crucial support from author J.D.
 Vance continues.
 We also uploaded the article to LinkedIn, and shared it across Facebook and Twitter.

-Grassroots media efforts also have since helped contribute to Rob receiving an invitation to participate in this YouTube video.
-High-profile Q4 2017 economic development events in which Rob has participated can be found in these Ashland Daily Independent newspaper articles:
+Grassroots media efforts also helped Rob receive an invitation to participate in this YouTube video.
+High-profile economic development events in which Rob has participated can be found in these Ashland Daily Independent newspaper articles:

 Social media can help promote your business and do so cost-effectively and efficiently.
 Let us show you how.